 This is a new addition this year.
 I wanted to compile a list of inspirational scriptures so that I can read them every morning before I start my day.
 I thought it would be helpful to print and laminate them so that I can keep them in my binder for easy reference.

 Here’s one of the pages.
 I currently have three pages worth of favorite scriptures.
-I’m working out filling out my favorite quotes page.
+I’m working on filling out my favorite quotes page.

 Other things in my home management binder that I find extremely helpful and convenient?